 What is A Crown?

 While the “crown” of a tooth is the portion we see above the gum line, “crown” also refers to the restoration placed on this area of a tooth.
 A restorative dental crown fits over the natural crown of a tooth.
-For durable crowns, Dr. Chin may suggest all ceramic, porcelain fused to metal, zirconia, or eMax ceramic material.
+For durable crowns, Dr. Hall may suggest all ceramic, porcelain fused to metal, zirconia, or eMax ceramic material.
 In some cases, an all-metal crown may be required.

 Designing & Placing

-To prepare for a crown, Dr. Chin will shape your damaged tooth to receive the restoration.
+To prepare for a crown, Dr. Hall will shape your damaged tooth to receive the restoration.
 You’ll wear a temporary crown for a week or so, until the permanent restoration is delivered to us.
 Then you’ll come in for final placement and fitting of the permanent crown.

 The crown will be seated with a highly durable dental cement, to ensure longevity.
-Dr. Chin will assess your bite, how upper and lower teeth fit together, and make adjustments if necessary.
+Dr. Hall will assess your bite, how upper and lower teeth fit together, and make adjustments if necessary.
 Expect mild soreness for a few days.
 An over-the-counter pain medication, such as ibuprofen, may help with the tenderness.
 Within a week, your crown will feel and function like a strong, healthy, natural tooth.

 Have A Question?